Two ducks on a rock in the water on Isle Royale

 • $44,768

-average entry-level ecologist salary according to Payscale.com
+mean entry-level ecologist salary according to payscale.com

 • $57,206

-average mean annual ecologist salary according to Payscale.com
+mean annual ecologist salary according to payscale.com

 • $80,000

-top 10 percent salary of ecologists according to Payscale.com
+top 10 percent salary of ecologists according to payscale.com

 Figures from payscale.com, accessed April 2025.